willb256/Awesome-CV-Fork/README.md

 7. Change the compiler to XeLaTeX

+8. Change the main document to resume.tex

+9. Exit out of the menu by pressing in the middle of the screen.

-8. Press recompile on the right side
+10. Press on resume.tex in the left hand panel.
+Then, press on recompile on the right side

 Disclaimer: The person in this resume is not me.
 But rather, the original creator of Awesome CV.
 Some content has also been modified.